Sound velocity in dense stellar matter with strangeness and compact stars: Discussions

+The results of $\Gamma$, $c_s$ for NS matter (or betastable nuclear matter) are presented in the left panel of Fig.~\ref{fig:gamma} and Fig.~\ref{fig:vs}, respectively.
+The corresponding results of quark matter are shown in the right panels.

-Fig.~1 presents the adiabatic index ($\Gamma$) and sound speed ($c_s$) for both nuclear matter (within four different nuclear many-body approaches) and SQM (using also four effective SQM models described in Sec.~II).
-In the left panel for $\Gamma$, we see that its value mostly lies between $\sim 2-3$ for nuclear matter, and commonly greater than those of SQM in the intermediate density range.
-The adiabatic index of SQM matter shows a sharp decrease with the density.
-In the cases of quasiparticle model, equivparticle model and perturbative model (with a fixed bag parameter) they also approach close to the ultra-relativistic limit of $4/3$ at high densities.
-The lower curves at a high-density range in the MIT$\alpha_s^2$ model and perturbative model (with in-medium bags) indicate the quark interactions are weaker in these cases.
-In particular, we notice the stiffening of the adiabatic index in the perturbative model from the repulsive contribution brought by the dynamic scaling of the bag parameters.
-In the systematic study of \citet{2019arXiv190309121A}, an evident decrease of the adiabatic index from $\gtrsim2.5$ to $\sim 1$ at several times of saturation density is regarded as a signature of hadron-quark phase transition.
-We see here that the perturbative model with in-medium bags coincides with the decrease, but only with one phase of SQM.
+In Fig.~\ref{fig:gamma} for $\Gamma$, we see that the value mostly lies between $\sim 2\text{-}3$ for nuclear matter and commonly greater than those of SQM in the intermediate density range.
+The adiabatic index of SQM matter shows a sharp decrease with density.
+In the cases of quasiparticle model, equivparticle model, and perturbation model (with a fixed bag parameter) they also approach close to the ultra-relativistic limit of $4/3$ at high densities.
+The lower curves at a high-density range in the MIT$\alpha_\mathrm{s}^2$ model and perturbation model (with in-medium bags) indicate the quark interactions are weaker in these cases.
+In particular, we notice the stiffening of the adiabatic index in the perturbation model from the repulsive contribution brought by the dynamic scaling of the bag parameters.